tommywenjiezhang/cs670Cluedo/WenjieZhang_Readme.md

 ## Live Gameplay Demonstration

-Here's one complete recorded playthrough.
+Here's a complete recorded playthrough.
 The walkthrough below follows that session step by step so a reader can see how the game actually unfolds in practice.

 1. The recorded game opens at **Turn 0** with the player using the default detective name,